Our research covers a diverse range of interdisciplinary areas, informs our teaching and has strong links with industry.

-The IMA group has established itself as a unique brand in the UK for end-to-end data modelling and analysis.
-We are a highly inter-disciplinary research group focusing on the development of models and techniques for real-world and multifaceted problems in data analysis.
+The IMA is established in end-to-end data modelling and analysis.
+We are an inter-disciplinary research group focusing on the development of models and techniques for real-world and multifaceted problems in data analysis.

 World-class talent, working in multidisciplinary teams and with inspiring leaders, are at the heart of capturing new ideas and translating these into world-changing solutions.

 As a research-led institution, the University of Nottingham recognises the value and contribution of early career researchers in delivering its ambitious, high-quality research vision.
 In order to enhance this vital aspect of our research network we will recruit 100 Nottingham Research and Anne McLaren Fellows by the end of 2020.